CFD diver dies while searching for boater in Chicago River

 The boater, a 28-year-old man, fell overboard in the Chicago River near Ashland Avenue at approximately 8 p.m.

-Officials said two of the injured dive team members were taken to Northwestern Medical Center in in good condition.
+Officials said two of the injured dive team members were taken to Northwestern Medical Center in in good condition and they have since been released from the hospital.

 The boater is still missing.